-Social media in-platform analytics Type of metric eople are we reaching cial media followers be g with social media?
+Social media in-platform analytics Type of metric Metric Definition Filter How many people are we reaching with social media?
 What platforms are performing best?
-Have een effective? efforts to Audience Total followers The total number of users that are following your account on social media platforms.
-Reach The total number of people who see your content.
+Have efforts to grow our social media followers been effective?
+Audience Total followers The total number of users that are following your account on social media platforms.
+Reach ch The total number of people who see your content.
 Impressions The number of times your content is displayed, whether it was clicked or not.
 Follower growth rate The rate at which you are gaining followers.
 Calculation: (number of followers you gained / the number of followers you started with) x 100 (over a specified time period)